A cautionary tale about navigating the alternate reality of social media

-Ahead of the general release of the film, I caught up Emrhys Cooper for a behind-the-scenes look at Beautiful Boy.
+We caught up Emrhys Cooper for a behind-the-scenes look at the film.

 You’ve written that your starting point for this film was wanting to penetrate some of the smoke and mirrors of how people can look so perfect on social media.
 What’s been your experience of magnifying the reality of your life to impress the rest of the world?